tigerpointe/Maze-Generator/README.md

 The original PowerShell script (which only generates strings) is still included in the project for historical purposes.

+## Update (2024-May-25)
+BONUS SCRIPT:  A sample interactive game module is now included for Python that imports the core module to generate and write random mazes.

 ## Make a Difference
 If you enjoy this software, please consider donating to one of the following: